FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 in `__init__`.
 In `forward` we use those parameters to calculate $m_t = (W_{im} x_t + b_{im}) \odot{} ( W_{hm} h_{t-1} + b_{hm})$ with the help of `F.linear` and pass it to an ordinary `LSTMCell`.
 We collect the results for each timestep
 in our sequence in `steps` and return it as concatenated tensor.

-The [Spotlight] library also follows a modular concept of components that can be easily plugged together and replaced.
+The [Spotlight] library, in the spirit of PyTorch, also follows a modular concept of components that can be easily plugged together and replaced.
 It has only five components:

  1. **embedding layers** which map item ids to dense vectors,
- 2. **user/item representations** which take embedding layers to calculate latent representations and the score for an user/item pair,
+ 2. **user/item representations** which take embedding layers to calculate latent representations and the score for a user/item pair,
  3. **interactions** which give easy access to the usr/item interactions and their explicit/implicit feedback,
  4. **losses** which define the objective for the recommendation task,